 Enjoy a stay at this historic hotel on the edge of the Cotswolds, which has been welcoming guests since 1220.

 Olde Worlde with a touch of modern style.
-That’s what you can expect from The Old Bell in Malmesbury – along with the odd ghost or two.
-At least that’s what the locals say, but personally we can’t see past the sumptuous bed and crisp cotton streets.
+That’s what you can expect from The Old Bell in Malmesbury, along with the odd ghost or two...
+According to the locals anyway.
+Personally, we can’t see past the sumptuous bed and crisp cotton streets.

-This is allegedly England’s oldest hotel, built in the 13th-century by Abbot Loring, for hostelling dignitaries visiting the nearby abbey.
-Choose from 33 olde worlde rooms, some with views over the abbey’s grounds; and if you manage to tear yourself away, there’s a cosy brasserie waiting downstairs –open fireplace and all.
+This is allegedly England’s oldest hotel, built in the 13th-century by Abbot Loring, to serve as a hostel for dignitaries visiting the nearby abbey.
+In 2018, visitors are able to choose from 33 olde worlde rooms, some with views over the abbey’s grounds.
+If you manage to tear yourself away from the comforts of your room, there’s a cosy brasserie waiting downstairs – open fireplace and all.

 If you fancy a stroll then check out Malmesbury’s quaint streets, or hop over to the neighbouring Medieval town of Tetbury – equally beautiful.